Vyro-Lab/soroban-orchestra/README.md

 A lending protocol has a pool, a collateral manager, an oracle adapter, and SEP-41 token wrappers.
 A DEX has a router, factory, pair contracts, and fee accumulators.
 Every team writes the same scaffolding from scratch: dependency-ordered deployment, auth trees, funded accounts, mock oracles, cross-contract coverage.

 Band is the missing layer between `soroban-sdk` unit tests and live testnet deployment.
-It wraps the SDK's existing test utilities — it never forks or replaces them.
+It wraps the SDK's existing test utilities; it never forks or replaces them.

 ---

 ## Features

-- **Dependency-aware deployment** — declare contracts and cross-references; Band topologically sorts, deploys, and wires them with a single `build()` call
+- **Dependency-aware deployment**, declare contracts and cross-references; Band topologically sorts, deploys, and wires them with a single `build()` call
-- **Auth tree simulation** — model, inspect, and test complex authorization chains across contract boundaries, including delegated and multi-hop auth
+- **Auth tree simulation**, model, inspect, and test complex authorization chains across contract boundaries, including delegated and multi-hop auth
-- **Auth trace inspection** — dump a human-readable trace of every auth check after any cross-contract call
+- **Auth trace inspection**, dump a human-readable trace of every auth check after any cross-contract call
-- **SEP-41 token fixtures** — deploy compliant tokens in one line with pre-funded balances; includes fee-on-transfer and rebasing variants
+- **SEP-41 token fixtures**, deploy compliant tokens in one line with pre-funded balances; includes fee-on-transfer and rebasing variants
-- **Oracle mock fixtures** — static prices, time-sequenced feeds, and configurable failure modes (stale, missing, extreme deviation)
+- **Oracle mock fixtures**, static prices, time-sequenced feeds, and configurable failure modes (stale, missing, extreme deviation)
-- **Snapshot and restore** — checkpoint environment state and restore it to test alternative paths without redeploying
+- **Snapshot and restore**, checkpoint environment state and restore it to test alternative paths without redeploying
-- **Time travel** — advance ledger timestamps and sequence numbers to test time-locked logic
+- **Time travel**, advance ledger timestamps and sequence numbers to test time-locked logic
-- **Cross-contract call graph tracking** — record which contracts called which functions, and report untested paths
+- **Cross-contract call graph tracking**, record which contracts called which functions, and report untested paths
-- **Interaction coverage metrics** — measure what percentage of each contract's public interface has been exercised, with CI-gating support
+- **Interaction coverage metrics**, measure what percentage of each contract's public interface has been exercised, with CI-gating support
-- **Property-based testing** — strategy generators for all Soroban types, stateful multi-contract fuzzing with automatic shrinking
+- **Property-based testing**, strategy generators for all Soroban types, stateful multi-contract fuzzing with automatic shrinking
-- **Scenario DSL** — proc macro attributes that declare full multi-contract environments in a few lines
+- **Scenario DSL**, proc macro attributes that declare full multi-contract environments in a few lines
-- **Zero runtime cost** — dev-dependency only; nothing ever ships to chain
+- **Zero runtime cost**, dev-dependency only; nothing ever ships to chain

 ---